mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 all the work and the examiner barely does any at all.

 As you can see, the higher the difficulty, the more attempts it will take on average to pass the test.
-From the results you can also see that there is a degree of luck involved in mining - sometimes it takes fewer attempts than expected and sometimes it takes more.
+From the results, you can also see that there is a degree of luck involved in mining - sometimes it takes fewer attempts than expected and sometimes it takes more.
 This is because hashing is a random process.